trevor-the-developer/articles/docker-mx-linux-setup.md

 asdf install ruby latest
 asdf global ruby latest
 ```
 This can take a few minutes depending on your hardware specifications.
 Once complete you
 can test Ruby with the following command:
 ```
 ruby -v
 ```
 This should display the latest version number of Ruby that is installed (3.4.2 at the time of writing).

-##### nodejs
+##### nodejs via asdf
 ```
 asdf plugin add nodejs
 asdf install nodejs latest